mk/clerk-px23/README.md

 datasets/iris
 ```

-Additional affordances are modes to auto-expand nested structures based on shape heuristics and expanding multiple sub-structures of the same level, as demonstrated in this video:
+Additional affordances are automatic expansion of a nested data structure based on its shape and expanding multiple sub-structures on the same level, as demonstrated in this video:

 ``` clojure
 ^{::clerk/width :wide}